Mike014/Mike014/README.md

 # Hello, my name is Michele

-I am a **Software Developer** with a strong background in **Audio Programming**, **Technical Sound Design**, and **DSP Development**.
+I am a **Software Developer** with a strong background in **Audio Programming**, **Technical Sound Design**, and **DSP Development**. **DSP (Digital Signal Processing)** involves the manipulation of digital signals, such as audio, to enhance or analyze them.
+In audio programming, DSP is used for tasks like noise reduction, equalization, sound synthesis, and more, allowing us to transform and improve audio signals for a wide range of applications.
 I hold a certification in Computer Science and have experience in several programming languages.
 My expertise includes **developing software solutions** for various applications, including audio technologies, and working with databases in Django.

 - ![C++](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)
 - ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)